arsepound/arsepound/doc/README.md

 ### Resources
 * Discuss on the [ArsepoundTalk](https://arsepoundtalk.io/) forums.
-* Discuss general Arsepound development on #arsepound-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=arsepound-dev.
+* Discuss general Arsepound development on #arsepound on Libera.
+If you don't have an IRC client use [webchat here](http://web.libera.chat/?channels=arsepound.

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)